christophhoeppke/maxnodf/README.md

 ## References

 Song, C., Rohr, R.P. and Saavedra, S., 2017.
-Why are some plant–pollinator networks more nested than others?.
+Why are some plant–pollinator networks more nested than others?
 Journal of Animal Ecology, 86(6), pp.1417-1424.